AlbertMietus/MESS/SoftwareCompetence/LeanEngineering/BDD_TDD/startingWithBDD+TDD.rst

 This is valid for all levels: repeat running those ATSes.
 |BR|
 The practice implementation to create ATS for the various levels may depart.
-This will depends on the size of the product, so on ‘the depth of the V’; on the background & environment of the teams; on there (technical) capability; etc.
+This will depend on the size of the product, so on ‘the depth of the V’; on the background & environment of the teams; on there (technical) capability; etc.
 One may see other tools, other skills, and often other people that become responsible.